Post

 RUNNER_NAME: ${{ runner.name }}

-# Increase timeout for XCodebuild command, retry count
+# Increase XCodebuild command timeout duration and retry count

-# Because the machine may fail after 3 attempts when loading is heavy
+# Because when the machine is under heavy load, it may fail after 3 attempts

 FASTLANE_XCODEBUILD_SETTINGS_TIMEOUT: 60